Employment of minors

 Working hours

-There are special rules for minors' working hours.
-The working hours must not hinder young people's schooling or ability to get to school.
-Read about the rules on working hours, daily rest and weekly rest for minors in the brochure and guide above.
+There are special rules for minors' working hours, daily rest and weekly rest.
+The working hours must not hinder young people's schooling or the students' ability to complete their education.

 Younger children